top of page

 How posture affects your health

-Are you a sloucher or a leaner, or do you sit and stand straight and tall?
-Your posture has a big impact on the health of your back and the rest of your body, and the effects of poor posture accumulate over time.
-You might not notice any issues when you are young and sprightly, but years of poor posture can take their toll and lead to pain and discomfort.
-Correcting your posture can help prevent problems occurring, and stop them getting worse.
+Are you a sloucher, a leaner, or someone who sits and stands tall?
+Your posture has a big impact on the health of your back - and the rest of your body too.
+While you might not notice the effects of poor posture when you're younger, its impact builds up over time.
+Left unchecked, it can lead to aches, pains, and long-term problems.
+The good news?
+Correcting your posture can help prevent issues and reduce existing discomfort.

 How does posture affect your health?

-Poor posture such as slouching or leaning on one leg puts strain on your bones and muscles.
+Poor posture - such as slouching or leaning on one leg - puts uneven strain on your bones and muscles.
 This can lead to pain and discomfort, most commonly in your back, shoulders, and neck.
 It can also make you more prone to injury by making your spine more fragile and causing problems with balance.
-Poor posture can affect your breathing and digestion too as hunched positions provide less space for your internal organs making it harder for them to work effectively.
+Posture also impacts your internal systems: sitting hunched over restricts the space your organs need to work properly, which can negatively affect your breathing and digestion.

 A man hunches over in a chair to use his phone.